sisl/astra-rl/docs/tutorials/customizing_training/environments.md

 The printed object above is a tree-structured rollout.
 Graph.context holds the initial prompt (the root).
 Graph.children is the first layer of Nodes created by expanding that prompt with tree_width = 2 tester continuations.

-Each Node records the conversation state so far in context, the tester's next probe, the defender's response, a per-turn scalar reward from your System, and its own children (the next layer of nodes).
+Each Node records the conversation state so far in context, the tester's next utterance, the defender's response, a per-turn scalar reward from your System, and its own children (the next layer of nodes).
 With tree_depth = 3, the rollout contains 3 tester–defender turns along any path from the root, branching 2 ways at each tester step; leaf nodes are those with children=[].

-In short, it's a depth-3, width-2 conversation tree rooted at the initial prompt, where each node captures the probe, response, reward, and the updated context that feeds the next expansion.
+In short, it's a depth-3, width-2 conversation tree rooted at the initial prompt, where each node captures the utterance, response, reward, and the updated context that feeds the next expansion.
 ```
 </details>